dalgard/meteor-logic-helpers/README.md

 ##### `and(...args)`

+Return the last truthy argument.

 ##### `or(...args)`

+Return the first truthy argument.

 ##### `is(...args)`

+Return whether all arguments are strictly equal.

 ##### `gt(...args)`

+Return whether each argument is greater than the previous.

 ##### `lt(...args)`

+Return whether each argument is less than the previous.

 ##### `in(array, ...args)`

+Return whether the array contains all the following arguments.

 ##### `tern(condition, arg1, arg2)`

+Return the second or third argument, depending on the first.

 ### Use examples